LEImDL/PythonValidGen/README.md

 Last, but not least, the object is converted into a *COSE* object.\
 All three operations (*encryption*, *mac* and *sign*) are supported, as well all header values defined in `PyCose` library:

-- *Encrypting* using a symmetric key.
+- *Encrypting* using a symmetric key:

 ```python
 from PythonValidGen.DataRepresentation.Document import Document